Clarendon Street Veterinary Surgery’s share expert advice on flystrike in rabbits

 Top tips to prevent flystrike

 Keeping your pet and their bedding clean and dry is the best flystrike prevention.
-Here are our Head Nurse Catherine’s top tips to help you help your bunny.Ensure your rabbit is producing and eating their caecal (soft poops)
+Here are our Head Nurse Sarah’s top tips to help you help your bunny.Ensure your rabbit is producing and eating their caecal (soft poops)

 - Check your pet’s rear end and fur daily (incontinence can attract flies.)